Nischhelm/SRPMixins/README.md

 # SRPMixins

-Tweaks SRParasites and fixes a lot of bugs
+Tweaks and Fixes for SRParasites

 Originally intended for SRParasites to work better with RLCraft